britslambs/DH110/Assignment 5/README.md

 ### Tasks
 I will be focusing on:
 1. Creating an update post
-2. Playing a game with others
-3. Streaming a movie with others
+2. Streaming a movie with others

 ## Wireframes and Flow